Geology: Geological material

 The majority of geological data comes from research on solid Earth materials.
 Meteorites and other extraterrestrial natural materials are also studied by geological methods.

-Mineral
+Minerals

-Minerals are natural occurring elements and compounds with a definite homogeneous chemical composition and ordered atomic composition.
+Minerals are naturally occurring elements and compounds with a definite homogeneous chemical composition and an ordered atomic arrangement.
+Amorphous substances that resemble a mineral are sometimes referred to as mineraloids, although there are exceptions such as georgeite and autunite.
+Some amorphous substances formed by geological processes are considered minerals if the original substance was a mineral before metamictisation.

 Each mineral has distinct physical properties, and there are many tests to determine each of them.
 Minerals are often identified through these tests.
 The specimens can be tested for: